fredbcode/Vrrpd/README.md

 ifconfig eth0:0 down

-You can put whatever you like.
+Of course, you can put whatever you like.

 The virtual MAC address is automaticaly generated